otrekw/azure-docs.de-de/articles/cosmos-db/sql-api-sdk-java-spring-v2.md

 ### <a name="211-march-7-2019"></a>2.1.1 (7.
 März 2019)
 #### <a name="new-features"></a>Neue Funktionen
-* Aktualisiert die Masterversion auf 2.1.1.
+* Hauptversion auf 2.1.1 aktualisiert.

 ### <a name="206-march-7-2019"></a>2.0.6 (7.
 März 2019)
 #### <a name="new-features"></a>Neue Funktionen